h7474/retispec_assignment/README.md

 ### Acquisitions API
 - Install Postman to send queries to docker container running at `http://localhost:80/`
-- Send POST request to http://localhost:80/acquisitions with formdata to create new acquisition:
+- Send POST request to http://localhost:80/acquisitions to create new acquisition with formdata as:
 ```
     {
         "patient_id": "Nir",